In this article

 - The block height and timestamp

-This documentation supports both your cost basis record and any future ESTV review of acquisition timing.
-For the technical mechanics of how inscriptions are created and tracked, see the Bitcoin Ordinals explained guide.
+This documentation supports your cost basis record and any future ESTV review of acquisition timing.
+For the technical mechanics of how inscriptions get created and tracked, see the Bitcoin Ordinals explained guide.

 Fair-market self-assessment without an ESTV Kursliste entry

 The ESTV Kursliste (estv.admin.ch / ICTax) publishes December 31 reference prices for major digital assets.
 Bitcoin, Ether, and many listed tokens appear.
 Individual inscriptions do not.
-No inscription-specific valuation guidance exists in the Kursliste as of 2026-06.
-Readers must apply a fair-market self-assessment and document it thoroughly.
+No inscription-specific valuation guidance lives in the Kursliste as of 2026-06.
+You apply a fair-market self-assessment and document it.

 Swiss tax practice for unlisted assets calls for a documented fair-market approach.
-For inscriptions, that means:
+For inscriptions:

 Step 2: Record the ordinal inscription ID.
-Each inscription has a permanent unique identifier in the format <inscription-number>i0.
+Each inscription carries a permanent unique identifier in the format <inscription-number>i0.
 Note it in your documentation alongside the marketplace snapshots.

 Step 3: Convert to CHF.
 Convert the USD or BTC listed price to CHF using the Swiss National Bank reference rate for December 31 (snb.ch/en/the-snb/mandates-goals/statistics/statistics-pub/zinsen-renditen).

 Step 4: Apply a consistent methodology.
-Use the midpoint of the price range you observed as your declared CHF value.
-Document your methodology in writing so that if asked, you can explain to your cantonal authority exactly how you arrived at the figure.
+Use the midpoint of the observed price range as your declared CHF value.
+Document your methodology in writing so that if your cantonal authority asks, you can explain how you arrived at the figure.

 Step 5: Keep the file.
 Store the screenshots, CHF conversion, and methodology note with your tax documents for the applicable year.
 Swiss cantonal authorities can request supporting documentation up to 10 years after the assessment under DBG Art.
 152.

-No ESTV guidance exists for this process as applied to inscriptions.
-This methodology follows general Swiss unlisted-asset practice.
-A licensed Steuerberater can validate or improve it for your specific situation.
+No ESTV guidance covers this process as applied to inscriptions.
+The methodology follows general Swiss unlisted-asset practice.
+A licensed Steuerberater can validate or improve it for your situation.

 The professional-trader test applied to ordinal trading

 The zero-CGT exemption under DBG Art.
 16 Abs.
-3 applies only to private investors.
-If ESTV or your cantonal authority classifies you as a professional trader (gewerbsmässiger Händler), your ordinal sale gains become taxable as ordinary income.
+3 covers only private investors.
+If ESTV or your cantonal authority reclassifies you as a professional trader (gewerbsmässiger Händler), your ordinal sale gains become taxable as ordinary income.
 ESTV applies the same five-indicator test from Kreisschreiben Nr.
-36 to all digital asset activity, including inscriptions, by analogy.
+36 to all digital asset activity, inscriptions included, by analogy.
 See the full framework in Bitcoin Tax Switzerland.

 The five criteria that keep you on the private-investor side:

 1. Holding period at least six months.
 Buying and flipping inscriptions within weeks signals trading intent.
-A single short turnaround is unlikely to be decisive.
-A pattern will be.
+A single short turnaround rarely decides anything.
+A pattern will.

 2. Annual transaction volume not exceeding five times your start-of-year portfolio.
 KS Nr.
 36 measures your total transaction volume as a ratio to your Wertschriften- und Guthabenbestand at the start of the tax period.
-High-frequency inscription trading against a small starting portfolio can fail this ratio quickly.
+High-frequency inscription trading against a small starting portfolio fails this ratio fast.

-3. No use of leverage or borrowed capital.
-Using a Bitcoin-backed loan to fund inscription purchases is the single most damning indicator.
-Avoid it entirely.
+3. No leverage or borrowed capital.
+Funding inscription purchases with a Bitcoin-backed loan is the single most damning indicator.
+Avoid it.

 4. Trading income not necessary to cover living expenses.
 If inscription sale profits exceed 50% of your total net income from other sources in a tax year, the private-investor safe harbour fails.